-Call the medical facility before you arrive.
+If you go to a medical facility, call before you arrive.
 Be sure to tell the staff that you have or may have COVID-19.
 This will help them take steps to keep other people from getting infected or exposed.
 Put on a mask before you enter the facility.

 Separate yourself from other people who live in your home.
 Stay in a specific room and away from other people and pets who live in your home.
 Use a separate bathroom, if possible.

-Wear a cloth mask to cover your nose and mouth or a mask when you are around other people, even at home.
-The CDC says you may use a scarf or a bandana to cover your nose and mouth if a mask is not available.
+Wear a facemask to cover your nose and mouth when you are around other people, even at home.

 Clean your hands often.
 Wash your hands with soap and water for at least 20 seconds.
 Always wash your hands after blowing your nose, coughing or sneezing; going to the bathroom; and before eating or preparing food.
 Try not to touch your eyes, nose or mouth.